Back to Year 9 Options

 For more information, please speak to Ms L Entacott (lucy.entacott@mascalls academy.org.uk), Head of Media and Film Studies.

 Film is an important part of many people’s lives.
-If you choose to study it you will need to bring with you an huge enthusiasm and excitement for film which will motivate you in your studies of how film provides powerful experiences which inspire a range of responses from the emotional to the reflective.
+If you choose to study it you will need to bring with you a huge enthusiasm and excitement for film which will motivate you in your studies of how film provides powerful experiences which inspire a range of responses from the emotional to the reflective.
 Exploring how and why audiences are drawn into characters, their narratives and the issues films raise.

 You will explore the root of that power as an immersive audio-visual experience from striking cinematography, composition and locations as well as powerful music and sound.
 Many consider film to be the major art form of the last hundred years and it is important to study something which has such a significant influence on the way people think and feel.